Sam | Edited by Johanna

 To help towards your housing costs (whether in social housing, privately renting or paying a mortgage).
 Max entitlement dependent on age and circumstances.

-As this is where it starts to get complicated, the best way to see if you're entitled to additional payments is to complete the universal credit calculator.
+As this is where it starts to get complicated, the best way to see if you're entitled to additional payments is to complete our benefits checker.

 Step 2: Reduce your total allowance if you have any income or savings